calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

             > learning styles has been repeatedly tested and shown not to improve learning.
 * Video [Howard Gardner on Multiple Intelligences](https://www.youtube.com/watch?v=iYgO8jZTFuQ) Gardener 1997
     * In 20 years - education has moved on.
 The idea that _individuals learn in different ways_ has largely been debunked.
 Much more is now known about the way we encode, chunk and schema knowledge.
+    * For follow-up later
+        * [The Biggest Myth In Education](https://www.youtube.com/watch?v=rhgwIhB58PA) veretasium 2021 - learning styles YouTube 15min
+            * you are not a visual learner
+            * be critical

 TASK:
 1. Watch the first 2min of the video -